TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 29/1 Chronicles 29.23.md

 ---

-Then Solomon sat on the throne of Jehovah as king instead of David his father, and prospered; and all Israel obeyed him.
+Then Solomon sat on the throne of Yahweh as king instead of David his father, and prospered; and all Israel obeyed him.